-Indigenous Revolution in Ecuador and Bolivia: Paige
+Indigenous Revolution in Ecuador and Bolivia (Review)

 Citation Noemi Voionmaa, Daniel.
 Revoluciones que no fueron: ¿arte o política? ; más allá de realismos y vanguardias en América Latina ; Ecuador y Chile, 1924-1938.
 1a edición.
 Ensayo.
 Santiago: Editorial Cuarto Propio, 2013.